The new energy landscape for buildings will be enabled by e-mobility - May 2026 - Schneider Electric South Africa

 Load management is the key to EV-ready buildings

 One of the most important capabilities enabling this future is dynamic load management.
 In a building, there is always a maximum subscribed power limit.
-Smart load management ensures EV charging never pushes the building beyond this threshold.
-Instead of charging every vehicle at full power at the same time, a smart system monitors:
+Smart load management ensures EV charging never pushes the building beyond this threshold, and instead of charging every vehicle at full power at the same time, a smart system monitors:

 • The building’s real-time consumption